Hello! Are you planning a trip to Japan? Feeling overwhelmed?

 Hotels

 I was overwhelmed by all our hotel choices in Tokyo.
-It's a huge city with thousands of hotels!
+It's a massive city with thousands of hotels!
 And Japanese hotels are not always the same as U.S. hotels.

 Here are a few tips for picking a good hotel.

 - Consider booking more than one room.
 Tokyo hotel rooms are often smaller than American hotel rooms.
 With teens, we booked two rooms with two twin beds, and it worked well.
-If your children are young, look for larger “family” rooms and suites.
+Look for larger “family” rooms and suites if you are traveling with young children.

-- Choose hotels that are close to train stations.
+- Choose hotels close to train stations.
 We used those stations a lot, and closer was better.
-Use Google Maps to map the route from a hotel to the station and to your main activities before you commit.
-Keep in mind that Google Maps may also direct you to bus stops and alternate stations, depending on where you are going.
+Use Google Maps to map the route from a potential hotel to the station and your top activities.
+Google Maps may direct you to bus stops and alternate stations, depending on your destination.

-- Choose hotels that are close to your activities – It can take 30-45 minutes to get from one Tokyo neighborhood to another on public transportation.
-You'll want to do that sometimes, but it's smart to strategically choose a hotel in a fun neighborhood near some of your major activities.
-Then look for other activities near your hotel.
+- Choose hotels close to your activities – It can take 30-45 minutes to get from one Tokyo neighborhood to another on public transportation.
+You'll want to do that sometimes, but a hotel in a fun neighborhood near some of your top activities is your best bet.
+Then focus your itinerary on that location.

 - Consider uniquely Japanese lodging – We stayed in a capsule hotel in Hiroshima and a ryokan (traditional guesthouse) in Kyoto.
-We were basically sleeping on pads on the floor at both, but I'm so glad we tried them!
+We slept on futons on the floor at both, and honestly, I didn't sleep well.
+My teens were fine.
+I enjoyed the overall experience.

-- Use a hotel booking site – I usually prefer to book hotels on official websites, but most Japanese websites did not translate well for me.
-Agoda.com and Booking.com were helpful in finding the hotels and specialty lodging we wanted.
+- Use a hotel booking site – I prefer to book hotels on official websites, but many Japanese hotel websites did not translate clearly and were hard to use.
+Agoda.com and Booking.com helped me find the hotels and specialty lodging we wanted, with clear descriptions, rates, and reviews.

-Our capsule hotel was only for adults and older teens (16+).
+Our capsule hotel was for adults and older teens (16+).
 Men and women sleep on different floors.
 We got “premium” capsules for about $25-30 per person for one night.
-Aside from the hard bed, I LOVED this experience.
-It was very quiet and we all got the “alone time” we were craving.
+Aside from the hard bed, I loved this experience.
+It was silent, and we all got the “alone time” we needed a week into the trip.

 Japanese hotels typically provide pajamas (one size), slippers, toothbrushes, toothpaste, shampoo, conditioner, body wash, razors, and other hygiene supplies for no additional charge.
 Items vary by hotel.
 Laundry facilities were available at most of our lodgings.